tubearchivist/docs/mkdocs/docs/installation/docker-compose.md

   - For the scheduler to know what time it is, set your timezone with the `TZ` environment variable, defaults to *UTC*.
   - Set `ENABLE_CAST`, a boolean value, to enable sending videos to your cast-ready devices, [read more](../configuration/cast.md).

+!!! info
+    There is a check at application startup comparing the `TZ` value with your existing schedules.
+Your schedules will update automatically to reflect the change in timezone.

 ## Configuring Tube Archivist
 Edit the following values in your local `docker-compose.yml` file: